On Cape Cod, Martha’s Vineyard and Nantucket, renting a moped is a convenient and cost-effective way to travel while on vacation.

 At the heart of being safe from risks that result in a moped accident is finding out what your current policy covers and what your risk of loss is if an accident occurs.

 Second, if you have one, check your umbrella policy.
-Umbrella policies pick up coverage where other policies stop and are a safety net when it comes to being sued.
+Umbrella policies afford coverage where other policies stop and are a safety net when it comes to being sued.

 Finally, examine what coverage you have under your homeowner’s policy for liability.
 Liability insurance covers you from claims involving bodily injury or property damages resulting from an accident.